-In order to have an effective Fire Safety Management System it is essential to have a clear, credible and easily understood Fire Safety Policy.
-This policy may be written for smaller organisations at the corporate level only or for larger organisations may be written at the corporate level and supplemented at a local level .
-Whatever the case it is essential that all risks are considered fully and that the policy reflects adequately the needs of the organisation.
+To have an effective Fire Safety Management System it is essential to have a clear, credible and easily understood Fire Safety Policy.
+This policy may be written for smaller organisations at the corporate level only.
+For larger organisations a corporate level policy supplemented with a local level policy is appropriate .
+Either way the policy must fully reflect the needs of the organisation.

 Our fire consultants are all professionals and skilled in dealing with such incidents.
 We aim to establish the facts and underlying causes and provide where necessary advice information and training to help reduce the chance of a repetition.

 Fire Safety Risk Assessment